Cabernet Sauvignon: A noble grape

 If you have ever tried a red wine from Bordeaux, France, you will have tasted the Cabernet Sauvignon (cab-err-nay sew-vin-yon) varietal.

-Whilst the Bordeaux region is the most famous in the world for Cabernet wines, there are many other regions that produce exceptional examples too – including Australia!
+Whilst the Bordeaux region is the most famous in the world for Cabernet wines, there are many other regions that produce exceptional examples too, such as Margaret River in Western Australia and the Pyrenees in Victoria!

 Today is Cabernet Sauvignon Day, so read on as we explore all things Cabernet Sauvignon, including how it became one of the most expensive and well-known wines in the world.